Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Financial flexibility

-Living paycheck to paycheck can be discouraging, and it’s easy to feel like your money is running the show, not you.
-For example, you might be slipping into credit card debt if you rely on plastic to pay for things between paydays.
+Living paycheck to paycheck can be discouraging, and it’s easy to feel like your money is running the show.
+Taking a payroll advance can help you regain control and avoid slipping into credit card debt between paydays.

 Credit score improvement